antpass79/cqrs-lite-nodejs/README.md

 The system is composed of 5 projects:

 - cqrs-lite: the core framework
-- cqrs-lite-common: the common layer, shared between write-side and read-side [NOT USED NOW]
+- cqrs-lite-common: the common layer, shared between write-side and read-side
 - common-utils: common libraries [NOT USED NOW]
 - dashboard: the front end application for inserting and showing data
 - write-side: the service the handles the incoming commands from the front end